vicsz/spring-cloud-lab/readme.md

 ### 8.7 - Make some Slot Machine Service /spin calls and monitor the usage in the Hystrix Dashboard

+## 9 - BONUS - Externalize the Slot Machine symbol values (defined in the Slot Machine controller)

+First in the the Slot Machine Service configuration in application.properties.

+Then in the Config Server.

+Allow for Slot Machine symbol value updates without Slot Machine Service restarts (hint : RefreshScope).

-## 9 - BONUS - Update the Config Server to use the Registry Service , and for the Slot Machine Service to identify the Config Server via Eureka
+## 10 - BONUS - Update the Config Server to use the Registry Service , and for the Slot Machine Service to identify the Config Server via Eureka

-## 10 - BONUS - Externalize the Slot Machine symbol values (defined in the Slot Machine controller) to the Config Server .. allow them to be dynamically updated without a Slot Machine Service restart

 ## 11 - BONUS - Implement a distributed tracing solution using Spring Cloud Sleuth